OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 When the parent function executes an implicit or explicit `cilk_sync` the runtime checks whether the spawned child threw an exception.
-If it did, any exception thrown by the parent is discarded and the exception thrown by the child is handled at the sync.
+If it did, any exception thrown by the parent is discarded and the exception thrown by the child is handled as if thrown at the sync.
 The compiler inserts an implicit sync at the end of a try block if the try contains a spawn.
-[Make sure this is consistent with the wording in the implicit syncs section.]

 If an exception is thrown from the body of a `cilk_for` statement the current loop iteration is aborted, consistent with the semantics of `throw`.
-If the `grainsize` pragma is used, later iterations in the current grain do not execute.
-No guarantee is made about which other loop iterations execute, except that a grain in progress is not affected by an exception thrown from outside the grain.
+Other loop iterations may or may not execute, depending on scheduling.
+An exception thrown by one iteration of the loop will not prematurely terminate another iteration.

+If more than one exception reaches a sync the earliest in serial order is thrown by the sync.
+The other exceptions are destructed.

 ### Left hand side side effects

 When a function call is spawned in OpenCilk and the result is assigned, the compiler evaluates the address of the left hand side of the assignment before calling the function.
-This conflicts with recent versions of C++, which require evaluation of the left hand side to follow return from the function.
+This conflicts with C++17, which requires evaluation of the left hand side to follow return from the function.

 ```cilkcpp
     extern int global;
     a[global++] = cilk_spawn f(); // f() sees incremented value of global
 ```

-[TB needs to confirm or deny this]
+Occurring before the spawn, the evaluation of the left hand side is in series with the continuation of the spawn.

+### Loops

+Parallel for loops are implemented by looping over an integer range.
+This transformation requires that the loop count be known before the loop begins execution and that the control variable be calculable by adding an integer to the starting value.

+The observable differences are

+* The loop bound expression may be executed fewer times, likely only once.

+* In C++, `operator-` may be called to subtract the start value from the loop bound (if the increment is positive) or the loop bound from the initial value (if the increment is negative).

+* The loop increment expression may not be executed or may be executed fewer times than in the serial program.

+* In C++, `operator+` may be called to add an integer to the starting value of the control variable.

+The program is not guaranteed to call `operator+` or `operator-` and these operators not have side effects.
+If the loop is not parallelized it may be executed as written.
+For example, the compiler may decide to unroll the loop instead.
+If a `cilk_for` loop is compiled to a serial loop the compiler will emit a warning.

+The control variable must not wrap around, even if the control variable is an unsigned integer with well defined semantics.
+As consequence of this rule, if the loop condition uses `!=` the difference between start and end must be an exact multiple of the increment.
+This can also be expressed as a requirement that the difference between start and end fit in a signed integer.

 ## Races and reducers